NNTin/empocketer/README.md

-This is a web app built with nodejs and express.
+A web app built with nodejs and express.

 # What does empocketer do?